 - You need to be a valid member paying the correct subscription rate (check here).

-- The Local Fund is only available for members who completed the full period of industrial action.
+- The Local Fund is only available for members who completed the full period of that industrial action.

 - If you cannot for some reason meet the above requirements e.g. if you did not take action on all strike days, please contact the branch urgently and ask to speak to a branch officer.